luckyloo1730/portfolio/README.md

-# portfolio
+# Portfolio
-This is my own portfolio
+This is my own portfolio, it's still in development.